-- A baccalaureate degree in a science subject from an accredited institution.
+- A baccalaureate degree in a natural science subject from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section at https://admissions.ufl.edu/apply/graduate/.
 If your bachelor's degree is not in a natural science subject, please email email Professor Nancy Toffolo at email@example.com.

 - An upper-division GPA of 2.0 or higher.
 To calculate what your upper-division GPA is, please use the Upper Division GPA Worksheet.

 Additional Certificate Minimum Requirements: For International Applicants Only

 - The English language skill requirements for admission